robert-westenberger/knowledgebase/system-design/interview.md

 On the backend, we need an efficient database that can store all the tweets and support a large number of reads.
 We'll also need a distributed file storage system for storing photos and videos.
 ![twitter_structure.png](/twitter_structure.png)

+## Detailed design
+- Since we will be storing a massive amount of data, how sohuld it be partitioned to distribute it to multiple databases?
+Should we try to store all the data of a user on the same database?
+What issue could it cause?
+- How will we handle hot users who tweet a lot or follow lots of people?
+- Since user's timeline will contain the most recent / relevant tweets, should we try to store our data so that it is optimized for scanning the latest tweets?
+- How much and at which layer should we introduce cache to speed things up?
+- What components need better load balancing?